What Is The Simply Investing Report & How It Can Help You?

 The top-ranked stocks do not change often.
 However, the report will sometimes highlight some different top-ranked stocks each month that meet all 9 criteria.
 This is to make the report useful for frequent readers.

-For both new investors and new subscribers who do not already own them, top-ranked stocks should be considered first buys.
+For both new investors and new subscribers who do not already own them, the top-ranked dividend stocks should be considered first buys.

 Simply Investing’s Top 5 Stocks